Giants vs. Rockies Player Props Betting Odds

 Davis Stats

 - J.D.
-Davis has collected 53 hits with nine doubles, nine home runs and 23 walks.
-He has driven in 31 runs with one stolen base.
+Davis has put up 54 hits with 10 doubles, nine home runs and 24 walks.
+He has driven in 34 runs with one stolen base.

-- Davis heads into this matchup looking to extend his four-game hit streak.
-In his last five games he is hitting .375 with a double, four walks and an RBI.
+- Davis takes a five-game streak with at least one hit into this contest.
+During his last five outings he is batting .368 with two doubles, two walks and four RBI.

 Davis Recent Games